Modeling the diffusion-erosion crossover dynamics in drug release: Introduction

-The first step in achieving the description of any dynamical system is to understand its relaxation mechanism which, for many processes, is related to a non-exponential behavior~\cite{Lee83,Morgado02,oliveira19, Vainstein06,Vainstein06b, Costa06}.
-In the case of drug release patterns the non-exponential relaxation processes can be inferred by the fact that the Weibull distribution function is commonly used to adjust, both in experimental setups and Monte Carlo simulations, release data.
-Based in previous work, we adopt this distribution in the form~\cite{weibull1951, weibull1952:discussion, Langenbucher72, slater09}:
+The first step in achieving the description of any dynamical system is to understand its relaxation mechanism which, for many processes, is related to a nonexponential behavior~\cite{Lee83,Morgado02,oliveira19, Vainstein06,Vainstein06b, Costa06}.
+In the case of drug release patterns the nonexponential relaxation processes can be inferred by the fact that the Weibull distribution function is commonly used to adjust, both in experimental setups and Monte Carlo simulations, release data.
+Based on previous work, we adopt this distribution in the form~\cite{weibull1951, weibull1952:discussion, Langenbucher72, slater09}

-where $N(t)$ is the amount of drug particles inside the capsule as a function of time $t$ while $N_{0} = N(0)$ is the initial number of particles, the characteristic release time $\tau$ is associated with the time in which $\approx 63\%$ of the drug is delivered whereas the release parameter $b$, in the pharmaceutical literature, is associated with the physical mechanisms that controls the release process (for more details see~\cite{gomesfilho2016,gomesfilho2020} and references therein).
-It is important to mention that Ignacio and Slater proposed a new semi-empirical function based on diffusion theory that for a purely diffusive drug release problem outperforms the Weibull function and, recently, they proposed an alternative way to obtain the diffusion constant from the drug release data~\cite{ignacio2017, ignacio2021}.
+where $N(t)$ is the amount of drug particles inside the capsule as a function of time $t$, while $N_{0} = N(0)$ is the initial number of particles; the characteristic release time $\tau$ is associated with the time in which $\approx 63\%$ of the drug is delivered, whereas the release parameter $b$, in the pharmaceutical literature, is associated with the physical mechanisms that control the release process (for more details, see~\cite{gomesfilho2016,gomesfilho2020} and references therein), which has been successfully applied in different studies~\cite{Mohammadpour21,Corsaro21,Berthault21}.
+It is important to mention that Ignacio and Slater proposed a new semiempirical function based on diffusion theory that for a purely diffusive drug release problem outperforms the Weibull function and, recently, they proposed an alternative way to obtain the diffusion constant from the drug release data~\cite{ignacio2017, ignacio2021}.